pixelnest/pixelnest.github.io/tutorials/unity-touch-controls/index.md

 layout: tutorial
 title: Unity and touch controls
 author: Damien
-date: 15/03/14
+date: 14/03/14

 tutorial:
   name: Unity and touch controls
   link: ./
 ---

 Welcome to a short Pixelnest's tutorial.
-We will make a simple "game" where touching the screen trigger particles effects.
+We will make a simple "game" where touching the screen will trigger some particles.

 [ ![The result][result]][result_gif]